The Resurrection of the dead

 omnipotence of Jesus Christ.
 We, too, shall be Christs, as our

 name "Christian" implies.
-And "then cometh the end, when he shall
+And "Then cometh the end, when he shall

 have delivered up the kingdom to God, even the Father;…that God may